X

 Fake university pages or profiles may ask for your personal details.
 Only connect with official pages and keep your profile information limited to trusted friends.

-If someone offers you cash to deposit a check for them for cash in return it is too good to be true.
+If someone offers you cash to deposit a check for them and hand back part of it, it’s too good to be true.
 It’s often a fake check, and when it bounces, you’re on the hook for the money.

 Students are prime targets for fake credit card offers that steal your information or sign you up for cards with huge fees and interest rates.
 Stick with well-known financial institutions when applying.